aws-deepracer-community/deepracer-core/README.md

 To get each of these components working in a local environment isn't too hard until you realise the docker images rely on tensorflow with certain CPU features, thus you have to re-build them on your CPU.
 If you don't want to use ANY AWS services, it means you have to emulate S3 and bypass cloudwatch hits, which is what I have done.

-To emulate S3 you can use minino and my patches to various components, which are provided as submodules in this repo.
+To emulate S3 you can use minio and my patches to various components, which are provided as submodules in this repo.
 The patches also bypass cloudwatch with environment variables.

+# Minio
+This service is used to emulate S3 and is very easy to setup and use.
+Go to the (minio download website)[https://min.io/download] and download your version.
+Then run the command `minio server .\data` and copy your IP location, key id and access key, you will use these in your enviornment variables.

 # Building Robomaker
 I have provided a docker build file name Robomarker.docker that does all the build so you can refer to that.
 In summary, it's install the dependencies of ROS Kinetic and Gazebo.
 Then install the dependencies of the Deepracer simulation environment.
 If you want to run those commands outside of a Docker build, I have marked each command that requires sudo.